 New Jersey Juvenile Charged as an Adult Lawyer

-Juvenile Defense Attorney with Offices in Hackensack, Morristown, Little Falls, and Camden NJ
+Juvenile Defense Attorney with Offices in Newark, Morristown, Little Falls, and Camden NJ

 In New Jersey, the purposes of the juvenile justice system and that of the adult criminal justice system are vastly disparate.
 The juvenile justice system is focused primarily on the best interests of the child, with principles and processes that reflect the goals of rehabilitation and reform.
 As for the adult criminal justice system, the priority of this system is to punish offenders for criminal conduct and to deter others from similar behavior.
 The distinct differences between the juvenile and adult justice systems in New Jersey generally benefits juveniles.
 In other words, when you are a juvenile in New Jersey, the outcome of your case is likely to be more favorable that of an adult convicted of the same offense.
 Unfortunately, under certain circumstances, the State can seek to prosecute a juvenile as an adult.
 If this occurs, the juvenile is exposed to the same criminal procedure and potential consequences as an adult defendant.